Skip to content

 Collapse the footer when you are done

-Click the header to collapse or expand the panel.
+Click the footer header to collapse or expand the panel.
 This keeps the feature available without forcing it to stay visually open all the time.

-Especially useful on mobile
+Especially useful on mobile and no-sidebar workflows

 Workflow recipes